“The littlest things in life is where we find real true joy”

 The next thing that we noticed was how large the room was, I would say it was larger the average.
 Swinging a cat would seem pointless!

-The main room consisted of a queen sized bed, seating area and television dressing table and wardrobe space.
-Very tastefully decorated the room had a relaxed yet chic feel.
+The main room consisted of a queen sized bed, seating area, dressing table and wardrobe space.
+Very tastefully decorated the room had a relaxed modern contemporary feel.

 Now let’s talk about the bed.
 Lovely crisp white linen and super comfortable.
 I don’t often sleep that well in hotel rooms but there was no such issue in this bed.